Barelvi movement: Sufi tradition

 Sufism is a fundamental aspect of this movement.
 Imam Ahmad Raza Khan Barelvi was part of the Qadri tariqa and pledged bay'ah (allegiance) to Sayyid Shah Al ur-Rasul Marehrawi.
 Ahmad Raza Khan Barelvi instructed his followers in Sufi beliefs and practices.
 Traditional Sufi practices, such as devotion to Muhammad and the veneration of walis, remain an integral part of the movement (which defended the Sufi status quo in South Asia.
 They were at the forefront of defending Sufi doctrines, such as the celebration of the birth of Muhammad and tawassul.

-The wider Ahle Sunnat Wal jamaat Barelvi movement was sustained and connected through thousands of Sufi Urs festivals at Dargahs/shrines in south Asia, as well as in the Britain and elsewhere.
+The wider Ahle Sunnat Wal jamaat Barelvi movement was sustained and connected through thousands of Sufi Urs festivals at Dargahs/shrines in south Asia, as well as in Britain and elsewhere.

 Ahmad Raza Khan Qadri and many Sunni scholars countered Deobandi, Ahl-i Hadith and Wahabi hardliners which resulted in the institutionalization of diverse Sufi movements in many countries of the world.

 Presence

-Barelvi demographics are more than 200 million around the world.
+Barelvi demographics were more than 200 million around the world in the year 2000.
 The Barelvi movement is spread across the globe with millions of followers, thousands of mosques, institutions and organizations in South Asia, parts of Africa and Europe, the United Kingdom and the United States.